Class PGS_Morphology

 callback

-that decides whether the DCE algorithm should terminate based on the current kink (having a candidate vertex), using its coordinates, relevance score, and the number of vertices remaining in the simplified geometry.
+that decides whether the DCE algorithm should terminate based on the current kink (having a candidate vertex), using its: coordinate, relevance score, and the number of vertices remaining in the simplified geometry.
 Implementations can use this method to provide custom termination logic which may depend on various factors, such as a threshold relevance score, a specific number of vertices to preserve, or other criteria.Note: the termination callback is applied per ring (boundary, hole, line, etc) in the input.

 - Parameters: